dexays/Minecraft-PvP-Database/Clients/PvP Clients.md

 ### 4. Forge and Fabric
 Probably the best option, Forge with the right mods and fps boosting settings is a bit better then Lunar, which already says a lot.
 You can download mods from [Modrinth](https://modrinth.com) and [CurseForge](https://beta.curseforge.com/minecraft)

+### 5. MultiMC/Prism
+Not much to say, very good launchers, just Forge and Fabric built into a Launcher.
+Not much to say.
+Very recommended.

 To install Fabric (1.14+) watch: https://www.youtube.com/watch?v=pSL2HtfhhhE.

 To install Forge (Pretty much every version, but for more later version, we recommend Fabric) watch: https://www.youtube.com/watch?v=pSL2HtfhhhE.